How to Calculate Compressed Air Consumption

 100 PSIG + 14.7

-Step 2: Multiply known flow by the above ratio you just calculated.
+Step 2: Multiply known flow by the above calculated ratio.

 English Units: Metric Units: